ragmar/CrazyJeep/README.md

 * [FreeGLUT] 3.0.0-2
 * [FreeImage] 3.17.0

-To compile in visual studio, the header files must be on a "tools" folder that must be created in the folder "Proyecto/Proyecto".
+To compile in visual studio, the header files of the external libraries must be on a "tools" folder that must be created on the folder "Proyecto/Proyecto".
 The Header should be included as follow:

     - Proyecto/Proyecto/tools/GL/ (freeglut headers)
     - Proyecto/Proyecto/tools/SDL/ (SDL and SDL_mixer)
     - Proyecto/Proyecto/tools/FreeImage (FreeImage)

-The libraries must be on a folder "lib" that must be created in the folder "Proyecto" as follow:
+The libraries must be on a folder "lib" that must be created on the folder "Proyecto" as follow:
     - Proyecto/lib

 And the .dll should be include on the compilation folder, in "Proyecto/Proyecto"